 - Purpose Bitcoin ETF – Bitcoin ETF listed in Canada.

 Where you can invest

-The Vault International Bitcoin Fund can be accessed via fund platform InvestNow (although is not available though the InvestNow KiwiSaver scheme).
+The Vault International Bitcoin Fund can be accessed via fund platform InvestNow (although is not available through the InvestNow KiwiSaver scheme).
 Like with InvestNow’s other funds, the minimum investment is $250, or $50 if you set up a regular investment plan.

 The fund will also available though cryptocurrency broker Easy Crypto in the future.

 Working alongside them is Implemented Investment Solutions (IIS) who issues and takes care of the administration side of the fund.
 IIS is InvestNow’s parent company who already have a track record in packaging up investment products into funds for Kiwi investors.

 Currently the main option for Kiwis to invest in Bitcoin is to buy the coins directly from a broker like Easy Crypto, or an exchange like Binance.
 It’s very much a DIY approach, with investors having to learn about the various aspects of the crypto ecosystem, like which wallets to use, and how to keep your coins safe.